 To figure out how much concrete you need to buy you simply need to multiply your tubes volume by its density which will determine its weight.
 It is a little more complicated for tubes but you can calculate it easily using our concrete estimator.
 This is how it's done:

 - First, you need to decide on the dimensions of your tube shaped element.
 Provide the outer and inner diameters, and the hight of the tube.

 - Determine the number of tubes you need.

 - Based on this data our concrete - tube estimator will count the overall volume of all those elements.

 - Provide the density of cement you will use (cement is usually sold in bags, therefore you will find this information on the bag).
 We put in a common value, but it can vary.
-You can also check out how to calculate density here.
+Check out how to calculate density using our density calculator.

 - Specify the weight of one bag of cement - again check on the bag.

 - Account for waste and spillage (5-10% usually) and there you have it - the number of bags you really need.

 All dimensions are given in default units.
 You can change them to any other unit by simply unlocking the field (the padlock button).

 So let's say we have 5 concrete tubes with an inner diameter of 1.3 ft, an outer diameter of 1.6 ft, and a height of 8 feet.
 Construction elements are usually measured in feet but pre-mixed concrete is usually sold by the cubic yard, therefore our default volume unit is cubic yards.
 In our example, all of our tubes come to 1,01 cu yd (27,33 cubic feet).

 Once we have the above measurements all that is left to do is to:

 - Check if the density of cement from a particular producer is the same as the default value in our calculator (150 lb/cu ft).
 Feel free to change it as you need.

 - Now you know the total weight of the required concrete,